-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-What we said we would do What we have done What difference has it (priorities) (implementation) made (impact) Year 6 PP children to receive additional support to increase progress towards national standards at the end of Key Stage 2 Third Space Learning online 12 year 6 children in school and at home during lockdown.
-Y5 pupils targeted in the summer term.
-All children are very positive towards the 1:1 time they are getting, with the gaps in their learning being specifically met.
-'I feel really important, sitting with my headphones on talking to somebody who is helping just me' Intervention groups New TAs have been employed and English and Maths groups set up across year 3,4 and 5.
+What we said we would do (priorities) What we have done (implementation) What difference has it made (impact) Year 6 PP children to receive additional support to increase progress towards national standards at the end of Key Stage 2 Additional online programs used.
+Fourth Maths set created to target PP children in smaller groups.
+Greater progress was made by PP children.
+Engagement and more positive attitudes were noted by the teachers.
+'Being in a smaller group meant I felt more confident and the teacher could work with me more' Intervention groups New TAs have been employed and English and Maths groups set up across year 3,4 and 5.
 Children more secure in the basic concepts that are being re-visited.
 Adapted Curriculum Federation work to join up both school's approach to curriculum delivery.
 Key themes and skills established sequentially across the Federation.
 Key motivational topics are not repeated, key skills do not overlap and all children benefit from a 'primary' curriculum rather than a split 'Infant and Junior' one.
-Curriculum Champions Release time re-established this year, due to Covid restrictions.
-By following the long-term plan, children's knowledge, vocabulary and skills build year on year.
+Curriculum Leaders Release time and cross Federation working By following the long-term plan, children's knowledge, vocabulary and skills build year on year.
 SEND Resources All children have access to the programmes Nessy and Numbots and any other resources that are on reports received from outside agencies.
 All children can access work at their level, work independently on tasks that continue to 'catch' children up.
-High quality English and Maths resources This has not been able to happen due to Covid restrictions.
-Maths and English coordinators worked closely with SENDCo to ensure the best resources were available to PP and SEND children.
+High quality English and Maths resources Maths and English coordinators worked closely with SENDCo to ensure the best resources were available to PP and SEND children.
+Jurassic Maths projects launched across the Federation.
 Greater independence for each child.
 More children engaged and completing working.
-Work effectively with parents/carers to support the children's learning Support children who may have struggled with Adverse Childhood Experiences (ACE), including Covid, to reengage with school and learning Our Education Support Worker continued to support the families whilst she has worked from home.
-This included emails, zoom calls and phone calls.
-Where children were being deemed vulnerable due to lockdown, we worked with the families to engage the children or invite them into school.
-We had 140 children regularly in school during Teachers reported far better engagement during this lockdown than the previous one.
+Work effectively with parents/carers to support the children's learning Support children who may have struggled with Adverse Childhood Experiences (ACE), including Covid, to reengage with school and learning.
+Our Education Support Worker continues to support the families through Early Help strategies.
+Her workload increased last year from x to x Family report feeling supported by the school.
+Our family support worker continues to impact on attendance rates, school engagement, wellbeing and mental health of families and pupils.